qdamian/depict/README.md

 > /dɪˈpɪkt/: to represent or show something in a picture or story

+Depict has two components:

-A python module to create *representations* of a program based on the program's source code and data gathered during the program execution.
+* A python module to model the structure and behavior of a program based on the program's source code and data gathered during the program execution.

-The representations are tipically diagrams, such as a class or call sequence diagram or a dependency graph.
-These are UML-like diagrams but no attempt is made to conform to UML.
+* An HTML application to display a graphical representation of that model.

 See some [alternatives](https://github.com/qdamian/depict#alternatives) below.